Cihsan/manufacturer-server/README.md

 This is project design like manufacturer or factory site using react app[Live-Site](https://manufacturer-a7f2a.web.app/).

 * use MongoDB
 * use JWT
-* use use heroku
+* use heroku
-* use use stripe payment
+* use stripe payment
+* use all kind of api

 Open [live-site](https://manufacturer-a7f2a.web.app/).